frontendweekly/virga/11ty/posts/2020-05-30-making-of-six.md

 @ 22:18 May 31, 2020{:.explanation}

 I'm not a designer.
-I had once call myself one but not anymore.
+I had once called myself one but not anymore.
 I haven't done any development as a professional for long time either.
-I definitely work around those area, but I'm not there.
+I definitely work around this area, but I'm not there.

 Anyway.